teward/znc-git-master-install-script/README.md

 If you have an issue with this script, please report the issue here: https://github.com/teward/znc-git-master-install-script/issues

+If you have a code change you would like to suggest, then please fork this repository on Github, and file a pull request.

 ------

 This script is released under the Apache 2.0 license.